SokratisT/cp8201/rest/README.md

 * invoke it from terminal using [curl](http://man.cx/curl)

 ###### Examples:
-Some more examples and features implemented
+Some more examples of the features implemented.
+Execute the following commands after the server side is running:

 `curl -i http://localhost:5000`
 This command sends a GET request and the server returns the String "Hello World!"